2gunsu/SPL2021-FEN/README.md

 ## Requirement

 ## Dataset and Preparation
-In this paper, we used two datasets.
+In this paper, we have used two datasets.
 One is **DOTA** and the other is **ISPRS Torronto**.

 #### (1) DOTA